pepstock-org/Charba-Wiki/docs/charts/StackedLine.md

 | borderJoinStyle | Line joint style
 | borderWidth | The width of the line in pixels.
 | cubicInterpolationMode | Algorithm used to interpolate a smooth curve from the discrete data points.
+| fill | How to fill the area under the line.
 | stepped | If the line is shown as a stepped line.
 | tension | Bezier curve tension of the line.